Wintellect/MSLearn/Introduction to Git/includes/02-install-and-configure.md

 ## Install Git

 Git is available for free for Windows, macOS, and Linux.
-How you install it depends on which operating system you are using.
+How you install it depends on which operating system you're using.

 ### Install Git on Windows